legshooter/addel/README.md

 # addel

-addel is a simple jQuery plugin for powering UIs that enable dynamic addition & deletion of elements, conceived with form elements in mind.
+addel is a very simple & lightweight jQuery plugin for powering UIs that enable dynamic addition & deletion of elements, conceived with form elements in mind.

-`addel` is short for add-delete, & should be pronounced Adele, just like the singer's name.
+`addel` is short for add-delete & should be pronounced Adele, just like the singer's name.

 ..Because it's all in the details, people!